finnvoor/PlaydateKit/README.md

 ### Summary

-1. Install a recent nightly [Swift](https://www.swift.org/download/#snapshots) toolchain that supports the Embedded experimental feature.
+1. Install a recent nightly Swift toolchain by installing [Swiftly](https://www.swift.org/swiftly/documentation/swiftlydocs) and running `swiftly install main-snapshot`.
 2. Install the [Playdate SDK](https://play.date/dev/).
 3. Create a new repository using the [PlaydateKitTemplate template](https://github.com/finnvoor/PlaydateKitTemplate).
 5. Build and run directly in the simulator using Xcode, or build using the command `swift package pdc`.
 When built using `swift package pdc`, the built `pdx` game file will be located at `.build/plugins/PDCPlugin/outputs/PlaydateKitTemplate.pdx` and can be opened in the Playdate simulator.